 Conference programming consisting of one person lecturing at many has been our standard meeting model for hundreds of years.
-One day I think we will look back on this tradition and marvel about how we could believe for so long that it was the best thing to do at meetings.
+One day I think we will look back on this tradition.
+And we’ll marvel about how we could believe that it was the best thing to do at meetings.

 Broadcast is the hundreds-of-years-dominant paradigm for sessions, conferences, and meetings.
 Most of the time, one person presents and everyone else listens and watches.
 Why?